-Hiking Mount Princeton: A Brilliant Colorado 14er
+Hiking Mount Princeton: 14er Route Description, Map & Advice

 Mt Princeton rises dramatically above the Arkansas River Valley and the town of Buena Vista in central Colorado, dominating the skyline to the west.
 With a road ascending high up its slopes dating back to the mining era, it offers an easy approach for those with 4WD and high clearance on their vehicle.
 Those without have a slightly longer hike from the lower trailhead.
 Regardless of which you start at, it’s a classic Colorado climb and a good moderate difficulty fourteener.
 Before hiking Mount Princeton, plan your trip with my route guide below.

 Any trip hiking Mount Princeton starts with the trailheads.
 If you have a 4WD vehicle, you can make it up the Mt Princeton Road up to around 11,000 feet, where there’s an area to park.
 Otherwise, park below at the main trailhead and either hike or hitchhike your way up.
 At 11,800 feet, take a right onto the trail near the end of the road.

 Continue along the trail as you near the ridge crest.
 Beyond, at 12,000 feet, you will be able to see the route ahead: a traverse along the slope ahead of you to the ridge that brings you to the summit.

 As you traverse the slope, the trail becomes rocky and less easy to follow.
 Rock movement obscures the trail; look for cairns (small human-made rock pikes) to mark the way.
 Cross several small gullies along this section as you near the ridge.
 Near 12,800 feet, turn left to take a new trail to the ridge and continue hiking Mount Princeton.

 From the ridge, turn right and begin climbing towards the summit.
 The route here becomes more solidly Class 2 but never exceeds that difficulty so long as you stay on route.